Threads vs. Twitter/X: Which Should Creators Post On in 2026?

 Can You Make Money on Threads vs. X in 2026?

 This is where the platforms diverge sharply.
 X has direct creator payouts.
-The Creator Revenue Sharing program pays out from ad impressions served on your replies, with a $30 minimum payout every two weeks via Stripe (X Help).
+The Creator Revenue Sharing program pays out based on the engagement your content gets from Premium subscribers, with a $30 minimum payout every two weeks via Stripe (X Help).
 To qualify in 2026, you need an active X Premium subscription ($8/mo or higher), 500 verified followers, and at least 5 million Verified Home Timeline impressions (only Premium-subscriber views count) in the last 90 days — and as of October 2024, only engagements from other Premium subscribers count toward your earnings.
 In March 2026, X announced (then paused after backlash) a change that would have weighted home-region impressions more heavily — so the policy isn't live, but it signals where X is headed (TechCrunch).
 Threads has no direct monetization in 2026.
-Meta launched ads globally in January 2026, but there's no revenue share for creators yet — and Meta shut down its earlier Threads bonus program (which had paid $500–$5,000 per creator) in spring 2025 with no replacement announced.
+Threads ads reached all users worldwide in January 2026, but there's no revenue share for creators yet — and Meta shut down its earlier Threads bonus program (which had paid $500–$5,000 per creator) in spring 2025 with no replacement announced.
 The current monetization paths on Threads are indirect: brand deals, affiliate links, funneling traffic to your paid product or newsletter, and cross-promotion with your Instagram audience.
 Revenue-share is widely expected to come once the ads infrastructure matures, but no public timeline exists.

 Should You Cross-Post Between Threads and X?